mamure/BAproj/README.md

 ## Results

 Simulation results are saved to:
-- A directory named with timestamp and topology information
+- A directory named with topology information
 - Includes JSON data files with detailed simulation results
 - Generates comparison plots for error rate, throughput, and end-to-end delay